Norman Mineta: September 11 attacks

-Mineta's testimony to the 9/11 Commission about his experience in the Presidential Emergency Operations Center with Vice President Cheney as American Airlines flight 77 approached the Pentagon was not included in the 9/11 Commission Report.
+Mineta's testimony to the 9/11 Commission about his experience in the Presidential Emergency Operations Center with Vice President of the United States Dick Cheney as American Airlines Flight 77 approached The Pentagon was not included in the 9/11 Commission Report.
 In one colloquy testified by Mineta, the vice president refers to orders concerning the plane approaching the Pentagon:

 Commissioner Lee Hamilton queried if the order was to shoot down the plane, to which Mineta replied that he did not know that specifically.

-Mineta's testimony to the commission on Flight 77 differs rather significantly from the account provided in the January 22, 2002, edition of The Washington Post, as reported by Bob Woodward and Dan Balz in their series "10 Days in September".
+Mineta's testimony to the commission on Flight 77 differs somewhat significantly from the account provided in the January 22, 2002, edition of The Washington Post, as reported by Bob Woodward and Dan Balz in their series "10 Days in September".

 This same article reports that the conversation between Cheney and the aide occurred at 9:55 a.m., about 30 minutes later than the time that Mineta had cited (9:26 a.m.) during his testimony to the 9/11 Commission.

 After hearing of Mineta's orders, Canadian transport minister David Collenette issued orders to ground all civilian aircraft traffic across Canada, resulting in Operation Yellow Ribbon.
-On September 21, 2001, Mineta sent a letter to all U.S. airlines forbidding them from practicing racial profiling or subjecting Middle Eastern or Muslim passengers to a heightened degree of pre-flight scrutiny.
-He stated that it was illegal for the airlines to discriminate against passengers based on their race, color, national or ethnic origin or religion.
-Subsequently, administrative enforcement actions were brought against three airlines based on alleged contraventions of these rules, resulting in multimillion-dollar settlements.
+On September 21, 2001, Mineta sent a letter to all US airlines forbidding them from practicing racial profiling or subjecting Middle Eastern or Muslim passengers to a heightened degree of pre-flight scrutiny.
+He stated that it was illegal for the airlines to discriminate against passengers based on race, color, national or ethnic origin, or religion.
+Subsequently, administrative enforcement actions were brought against three airlines based on alleged infringements of these rules, resulting in multimillion-dollar settlements.
 Mineta voiced his intention to "absolutely not" implement racial screenings in a 60 Minutes interview just after 9/11.
 He later recalled his decision "was the right thing [and] constitutional" based on his own experience as a member of those who had "lost the most basic human rights" as a result of the internment of Japanese Americans during World War II.

-The Norman Y. Mineta San Jose International Airport in San Jose was named after Mineta in November 2001 while he was serving as Secretary of Transportation.
-The Mineta Transportation Institute, located at San Jose State University, and portions of California State Highway 85 are named after him.
+The San Jose International Airport in San Jose was named after Mineta in November 2001 while he was serving as Secretary of Transportation.
+The Mineta Transportation Institute, located at San Jose State University, and portions of California State Route 85 are named after him.

 White House Press Secretary Tony Snow announced on June 23, 2006, that Mineta would resign effective July 7, 2006, because "he wanted to."
-A spokesman said that Mineta was "moving on to pursue other challenges."
+A spokesman said Mineta was "moving on to pursue other challenges."
 He left office as the longest-serving Secretary of Transportation in history.